Dyslexia and Foreign Language Options for Better Success

 “Foreign Language Learning and Learning Disabilities” says, “If your listening/speaking skills are strong, you may want to try Spanish since the regularity of the sound system in Spanish sometimes helps.
 If you are stronger at reading, you may want to try Latin, which typically does not involve as much oral communication and often helps build vocabulary in English.”

-ASL is a good choice for a child with dyslexia and foreign language learning needs because it is a visual language.
+ASL is a good choice for a child with dyslexia and foreign language learning needs because it’s a visual language.
 ASL is easier for anyone with a reading, language, or hearing-based disability.

 Latin is a good foreign language choice for a child with learning disabilities because many of the roots relate very closely to roots in the English language.
 Learning Latin is not like learning an entirely new language.
-Learning the Latin roots, in particular, can help enhance a child’s ability to “pick out pieces” of large words, thereby increasing decoding to a degree.
+Studying the Latin roots, in particular, helps enhance a child’s ability to “pick out pieces” of large words.
+This increases decoding skills to a degree.
 Learning Latin certainly enhances vocabulary skills.
 The one caution with choosing Latin is that some colleges require a modern, spoken language.
-Unfortunately, Latin frequently does not qualify as a spoken language, so check with colleges your child may want to attend before choosing Latin.
+Unfortunately, Latin frequently does not qualify as a spoken language.
+Therefore, check college requirements where your child may want to attend before choosing Latin.

 American Sign Language is a visual, hands-on language without the written component.
 This makes ASL ideal for children with dyslexia or dysgraphia.
 With ASL, not every college, nor state, recognizes ASL as a foreign language.
 You will have to research to see if American Sign Language is a viable foreign language choice for your child and his college/educational path.

 If you want an awesome, cost effective (free) ASL course for dyslexia and foreign language learning, check out ASL University.
-ASLU is an online American Sign Language curriculum resource center which provides free self-study materials, lessons, and information, as well as fee-based instructor-guided courses.
+ASLU is an online American Sign Language curriculum resource center which provides free self-study materials.
+They have lessons and information, as well as fee-based instructor-guided courses.

-My oldest son chose to study Latin.
+My oldest child chose to study Latin.
 He did not find it too difficult.
-We delved into Latin using Word Roots by Critical Thinking, then ended up using Cambridge Latin and Rosetta Stone.
+We delved into Latin using Word Roots, then ended up using Cambridge Latin and Rosetta Stone.
 We chose these programs because the more comprehensive programs provided a broader foundation for my son with severe dyslexia and foreign language learning requirements for high school.
 These additional programs helped with vocabulary in preparation for college level studies.

 Choosing Your Foreign Language Learning Approach and Program